tiansemi/business_innov/README.md

-# ExpGainer - Business Assistant Platform
+# Business Innov - Business Assistant Platform

 🚀 An AI-powered business consultation platform that helps entrepreneurs in Côte d'Ivoire start and develop their business activities.